oracle/tribuo/docs/HelperPrograms.md

 Found in tribuo-classification-experiments,
-`org.tribuo.classification.experiments.ConfigurableTrainTest` is similar to the one from [data](#ConfigurableTrainTest) but is specialised to classification problems, and so requires fewer arguments and configuration.
+`org.tribuo.classification.experiments.ConfigurableTrainTest` is similar to the one from [data](#ConfigurableTrainTest) but is specialised to classification problems, and so requires fewer arguments and less configuration.
 It also exposes classification specific options such as per label weights for training, and also the ability to write out the predictions to a text file for downstream processing.

 ### RunAll